isomerpages/govtech-stp/_start-here/Departing from Singapore.md

 ### 1) Travel Requirements Imposed by Destination Country/Region

-<p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;">Many destiations still have COVID-19 travel restrictions in place, in addition to other usual travel documentation required.
+<p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;">Many destiantions still have COVID-19 travel restrictions in place, in addition to other usual travel documentation required.
 These may include COVID-19 tests, entry approvals/declarations, and proof of vaccination.
 Please check with the authorities of your destination on the entry requirements imposed on travellers departing from Singapore, or refer to the <a href="https://www.mfa.gov.sg/where-are-you-travelling-to" target="_blank">Ministry of Foreign Affairs' travel guides</a> for details sorted by destination.</p>

 <div id="proof"></div>